 Poor user experience.
 The previous CMS was overcomplicated.
 It included a lot of additional features that the team didn’t use and slowed down writers and editors when editing or adding new content to websites.
 Now adding a new recipe only takes around 20 minutes for multiple locales, including Quorn’s key markets.

 The existing international websites were managed in situ.
 Multiple codebases needed to be supported, which lead to inconsistencies in formatting and content between sites.
 And the more codebases, the more development work required.
-For example, when the team wanted to include a video feature in our recipes, developers needed to add that field into each codebase.
+For example, when the team wanted to include a video feature in their recipes, developers needed to add that field into each codebase.
 This demanded significant development costs and time.
 Something that used to take a full day now only takes a few hours with Contentful.

 Were there any increases in engagement or conversion rates thanks to the switch to Contentful?

-Jonny Wilcox: As a result of a consistent, mobile-first approach to key markets, the team saw the following average year-on-year comparison before and after launch:
+As a result of a consistent, mobile-first approach to key markets, the team saw the following average year-on-year comparison before and after launch:

 36% increase in organic traffic across key markets